-- Trollhunter (2010).
+Trollhunter (2010).
 Trolls wreak havoc in modern-day Norway in this fun fantasy/thriller that explains the real purpose of those power lines in the Norwegian mountains.

 - Vikings (2013–).
-This History Channel series centers around the adventures of mythological Viking Ragnar Lothbrok as he rises to become one of the most renowned Norse heroes.
+This History Channel series centers around the adventures of mythological Viking Ragnar Lothbrok and his sons as they become renowned Norse heroes.